-Source: "A River Run Dry," Iowa Department of Transportation, 2013
+Source: "A River Run Dry," Iowa Department of Transportation, 2013 complete.
+Depending on the malfunction, extended repairs can have major consequences for shippers, manufacturers, consumers, and commodities investors.

 The maintenance needs of the aging infrastructure are increasing at a rate much greater than the operations and maintenance funding provided for the waterway system.
 This adversely affects the reliability of the system.
-Longestablished programs for preventive maintenance of major lock components have given way to a fix-as-fail strategy, with repairs sometimes requiring weeks or months to complete.
-Depending on the malfunction, extended repairs can have major consequences for shippers, manufacturers, consumers, and commodities investors.
+Long-established programs for preventive maintenance of major lock components have given way to a fix-as-fail strategy, with repairs sometimes requiring weeks or months to